Dejan Govedarica

-Dejan Govedarica (Дејан Говедарица, [dějan ɡoʋedǎritsa]; born 2 October 1969) is a Serbian former professional footballer who played as a midfielder.
+Dejan Govedarica (Дејан Говедарица, [dějan ɡoʋedǎritsa]; born 2 October 1969) is a Serbian retired footballer who played as a midfielder.

 Club career

 Govedarica played three seasons for Proleter Zrenjanin between 1989 and 1992, before switching to Vojvodina.
 He then spent three and half years in Novi Sad, making 102 appearances and scoring 23 goals in the top flight.

-In the 1996 winter transfer window, Govedarica moved abroad and joined Dutch club Volendam.
+In the 1996 winter transfer window, Govedarica moved abroad and joined the Dutch club Volendam.
 He was transferred to Serie A side Lecce in 1997, but was unable to help them avoid relegation.

-After one season in Italy, Govedarica moved back to the Netherlands and signed with RKC Waalwijk, spending the next four seasons with the club.
+After one season in Italy, Govedarica didn't want to play in Serie B so he moved back to the Netherlands and signed with RKC Waalwijk, spending the next four seasons with the club.
 He was subsequently signed by NEC Nijmegen on a two-year contract.
 In 2004, Govedarica returned to Vojvodina.

 International career

 At international level, Govedarica was capped 29 times and scored two goals for FR Yugoslavia from 1994 to 2000.
 He participated at the 1998 FIFA World Cup and UEFA Euro 2000.
+His final international was at the lattertournament against the Netherlands.